VideosWorks/imgui-ffmpeg-opengl/README.md

 - [ ]    slow-motion mode // works already, but requires conversion from OpenCV + highgui to OpenGL
 - [ ]    select the visualization speed (% speed from 0 to 200% forr example)

+**Team follow up workshop** :
+- [x] follow up by actions : Goal, placed attacks, and so on
+- [x] Team performance measuring : + - depending on the played actions, and displayed globaly (Team result)

 Technical informations: